 - 2/3 cup fresh lemon juice about 4 medium lemons

 - 1/4 cup dried lavender make sure it’s food grade

 - 1/3 cup agave or more to taste

 - 5 cups water

-In a small sauce pan, boil the lavender in the 5 cups of water.
+In a medium pot over medium-high heat, boil the lavender in the 5 cups of water.
 If you have a large loose leaf tea ball, you can place the lavender inside and brew it like a tea, or you can add it directly to the water and strain it later.

 Once the water has boiled, reduce the heat to low and let simmer for 15 minutes.

 Remove from heat and let cool for about 30 minutes.